Think It’s Hard To Wake Up In Winter? We Have the Solution

 - Plan a morning workout.
 Sleep and exercise go hand in hand.
 If you’re struggling to fit in regular exercise, commit to morning workouts.
 This has the double benefit of getting you up and out the door and helping to keep your energy levels up — especially if you pay for classes in advance!

 - Start the day by hydrating.
 Keep a glass of water on the bedside table and drink it down before you even get out of bed.
-It could help stimulate your system and make it easier to get moving.
+Staying hydrated can help stimulate your system and make it easier to get moving.
+We know this one can come as a surprise, so we tested this tip ourselves — find out what Meghan thought of this tip below!

 The Last Word From Sleepopolis